 Student who are unaccompanied (not living with a legal parent or guardian) may also have the right to immediate school enrollment.

 Students who qualify under the McKinney-Vento Act may be eligible for transportation assistance to school and Free and/or Reduced Meals.
-For additional information, and to determine if your child can enroll under the McKinney-Vento Act, please contact Dr. Chip Evans, McKinney-Vento Coordinator for Weatherford ISD.
+For additional information, and to determine if your child can enroll under the McKinney-Vento Act, please contact Lynn Pool, McKinney-Vento Coordinator for Weatherford ISD.

 Weatherford Area Resources: